hepplerj/jasonheppler.org/content/about.md

 If you email me something I keep that anonymous, especially when sent encrypted.
 If I decide I would like to quote something from your email, I will ask you first.
 If you've emailed me about something I got wrong, I may use your name to credit the correction but I won't if it's not public information.
 [Here's my public key](https://jasonheppler.org/jasonheppler.asc).
 I'm also `jaheppler` on Keybase.

 Please [email me](mailto:jason@jasonheppler.org) if you have any questions.

+## Colophon

+This website is built with Hugo.
+This site is ad-free and doesn't use trackers.
+If you'd like to support my writing, I'd love it if you could [buy me a coffee](https://ko-fi.com/jasonheppler).